LTO Student Permit Application Guide for First-Time Drivers

 Driving a car for the first time?
 You need to have a license to drive legally in the Philippines.
-But before you can qualify for a driver’s license, you have to apply first for a student permit at the Land Transportation Office (LTO).
+But before you can qualify for a driver’s license, you have to apply first for a student license at the Land Transportation Office (LTO).
 Here’s a guide to help you with your student permit application.